C2dricLeroy/groovz-front2/docs/TESTING.md

 - Scenario 6 : Test with missing userId.
 This test should return an error.
 - Scenario 7 : Test that the current user is excluded from the results.
 This test should verify that the current user's id is properly excluded from the result array.

+#### UserFollow

+**isUserFollowed**
+- Scenario 1 : Test successful check when the user is followed.
+This test should return true.
+- Scenario 2 : Test successful check when the user is not followed.
+This test should return false.
+- Scenario 3 : Test when missing xsrf token.
+This test should return an error.
+- Scenario 4 : Test with missing userId.
+This test should return an error.
+- Scenario 5 : Test with response failure from the server.
+This test should return an error.

+**follow**
+- Scenario 1 : Test successful follow of another user.
+This test should return response data from the API.
+- Scenario 2 : Test with missing xsrf token.
+This test should return an error.
+- Scenario 3 : Test with missing userId.
+This test should return an error.
+- Scenario 4 : Test with response failure from the server.
+Ths test should return an error.

+**unfollow**
+- Scenario 1 : Test successfull unfollowing of another user.
+This test should return response data from the API
+- Scenario 2 : Test with missing xsrf token.
+This test should return an error.
+- Scenario 3 : Test with missing userId.
+This test should return an error.
+- Scenario 4 : Test with response failure from the server.
+Ths test should return an error.

+#### Customer

+**getPlaylists**
+- Scenario 1 : Test successful retrieval of playlists.
+This test should return response data from the API.
+- Scenario 2 : Test with missing or invalid Spotify ID.
+This test should return an error.
+- Scenario 3 : Test with failure of the axios.createInstance.
+This test should return an error.
+- Scenario 4 : Test with response failure from the server.
+This test should return the servor error.
+- Scenario 5 : Test with a user who has no playlists.
+This test should return ???

+**getFollowedArtists**
+- Scenario 1 : Test successful retrieval of followed artists.
+This test should return response data from the API.
+- Scenario 2 : Test with missing or invalid Spotify ID.
+This test should return an error.
+- Scenario 3 : Test with failure of the axios.createInstance.
+This test should return an error.
+- Scenario 4 : Test with response failure from the server.
+This test should return the servor error.

+**getRecommendations**
+- Scenario 1 : Test successful retrieval or recommandations.
+This test should return the response data from the API.
+- Scenario 2 : Test with no followed artists.
+This test should return ???
+- Scenario 3 : Test with failure in creating the axios Instance.
+This test should return an error
+- Scenario 4 : Test with response failure from the spotify API.
+This test should return an error.
+- Scenario 5 : Test the logic of selecting a random artist from the followed artists.

+**getFollowedUsers**
+- Scenario 1 : Test successful retrieval of followed followedUsers.
+This test should return response data from the API.
+- Scenario 2 : Test with missing or invalid Spotify ID.
+This test should return an error.
+- Scenario 3 : Test with failure of the axios.createInstance.
+This test should return an error.
+- Scenario 4 : Test with response failure from the server.
+This test should return the servor error.
+-
+#### Spotify

+**getToken**

+**createAxiosInstance**

+**getSpotifyId**

+**getPlaylistById**

 ### View-Model